Long time behavior of killed Feynman-Kac semigroups with singular Schr{\"o}dinger potentials: Setting and results

 \subsection{Related results}

 Feynman-Kac semigroups appear in many fields of science ranging e.g. from statistical physics, engineering science, nonlinear filtering, and genealogical tree models, see the classical textbook~\cite{del2004feynman}, and the related mathematical literature is very rich.
 Such semigroups have also a strong connection with Schrödinger operators and non linear Fokker–Planck equations~\cite{nagasawa2012stochastic,del2003particle,del2004feynman}.
-To discuss the related literature, let us consider a potential $\mathbf V_\star$ and a process $(Z_t,t\ge 0)$, we denote by $Q_tf(x)=\mathbb E_x [ f (Z_t) \, \exp( -\int_0^t \mathbf V_\star (Z_s)ds) ]$ its associated (non-killed) Feynman-Kac semigroup.
-When $(Z_s,s\ge 0)$ is a (Lévy) rotationally invariant $\alpha$-stable process with $\alpha\in (0,2)$, the generator of the non-killed Feynman-Kac semigroup $Q$ is $-(-\Delta)^{\alpha/2}-\mathbf V_\star $ where $(-\Delta)^{\alpha/2}$ is the fractional Laplacian.
-When $\textbf V_\star$ is non negative and locally bounded, the spectral properties in $L^2(\mathscr R^d)$ of such a semigroup have been investigated in~\cite{kaleta2010intrinsic} (see also the references therein) and the same investigation has been carried out in~\cite{kulczycki2006intrinsic} in the spaces $L^p(\mathscr R^d)$ when $(Z_s,s\ge 0)$ is a relativistic stable process (see also~\cite{chen2000intrinsic,chen2015intrinsic,chen2016intrinsic,ascione2024bulk}).
-We refer to~\cite{kaleta2015pointwise} for a spectral analysis in $L^p(\mathscr R^d)$ of $L^2(\mathscr R^d)$-symmetric Feynman-Kac semigroups associated with some symmetric Lévy processes\footnote{Satisfying in particular \textbf{[L1]} and other regularity conditions on the Green function.} and when the Schrödinger potential belongs to the Kato class (see \eqref{eq.Kato}), see also \cite{daubechies1983one,carmona1990relativistic,guneysu2011feynman}.
-We mention that in the papers quoted just above, the authors are concerned with the precise study of the eigenfunctions and to contractivity-type properties.
-In this direction, we also refer to~\cite{vsikic2006potential,bogdan-book,chen2011heat} and references therein.
-When $(Z_s,s\ge 0)$ is a Brownian motion (this is our second model when $\alpha=2$), the generator of the non-killed Feynman-Kac semigroup is the Schrödinger operator $\Delta-\mathbf V_\star$, and we refer to the classical textbooks \cite{Kato,CFKS,nagasawa2012schrodinger,simon2015quantum,Yosida,chung2001brownian} for the spectral study of this operator.

-In~\cite{rousset2006control}, the interacting particle model introduced in~\cite{del2000branching} is used to approximate, via Feynman–Kac formulas, the principal eigenvalue of Schrödinger type operators as well as its associated eigenfunction.
-The stability of non-killed Feynman Kac semigroups and their large time behavior have also been investigated in~\cite{del2002stability,del2004feynman,chopin2011stability} and very recently in \cite{ferre2,collet2024branching} (see also \cite{del2018sharp}).
+To discuss the related literature, we adopt the following notation.
+Let us consider a potential $\mathbf V_\star$ and a process $(Z_t,t\ge 0)$, we denote by $Q_tf(x)=\mathbb E_x [ f (Z_t) \, \exp( -\int_0^t \mathbf V_\star (Z_s)ds) ]$ its associated (non-killed) Feynman-Kac semigroup.